-A UK based SCUBA diver who dives at home and overseas.
+I'm a UK-based SCUBA diver who dives at home and abroad.
 I love wreck diving, unusual dive sites and encounters with marine life.
-Recently I have been undertaking Seasearch Surveyor Surveys to record what I see underwater and trying to improve my underwater photography.
-You can follow me on twitter @evanskerry (Scuba-K)!
+Recently I have been undertaking Seasearch Surveyor Surveys to record what I see underwater and working to improve my underwater photography.
+You can follow me on Twitter @EvansKerry (Scuba-K)

 Places I've Dived

 - Total number of dives not on diveboard:

 This number is added to the total number of dives logged in Diveboard (public+private) for the stat "Total number of dives".